ambigai-rajan/Qxf2_internship_22/README.md

    `#Day27`
    - Created a new branch on my github [repo](https://github.com/ambigai-rajan/Qxf2_internship_22) and updated my day 26 activities
    - Modified my existing Python files using Facde pattern

+   `#Day28`
+   - Created a new branch on my github [repo](https://github.com/ambigai-rajan/Qxf2_internship_22) and updated my day 27 activities
+   - Learnt about Minimum Viable Product
+   - Started Learning about Python From Scratch